Chrisding2333/portfolio/README.md

 -	Detected key terms of false news origins on 500 Gb+ complex dataset by NLP implementation, aid in research on the spread of misinformation related to political leanings.
 Expected process time reduced by 80%.
 <a href="https://github.com/Chrisding2333/portfolio/tree/main/SIT_RA/1.DataPreprocess"> Data Process & NLP </a>
 -	Launched a new data governance & validation approach for the user mapping system to examine the most active location of users posting about multiple places to ensure data accuracy and reliability, saved 50% data omission.
-<a href="https://github.com/Chrisding2333/portfolio/tree/main/SIT_RA/2.DataGovernance"> Data Governance Using Major Vote System </a>
+<a href="https://github.com/Chrisding2333/portfolio/tree/main/SIT_RA/2.DataGovernance"> Data Validation Using Major Vote System </a>

 **Graduate Assistant @ Stevens Institute of Technology (_September 2022 - May 2023_)**